omari200/Tech-Dataset/README.md

 # Tech-Dataset
-This is a repo for my dataset from twitter
+This is a repo for my dataset about students' perceptions of AI in Education